Student and Faculty Newsletter

 The department office location, fax number, and hours are at the bottom of the page.
 Hours may vary; changes are posted on office doors.
 Appointments are appreciated.

-Associate Professor, Chairperson – Nursing and Allied Health
+Professor, Chairperson – Nursing and Allied Health

 Nursing Department Secretary